-The brand new Tim Ho Wan dim sum restaurant opened in Irvine this week amidst much fanfare.
+The brand new Tim Ho Wan Irvine dim sum restaurant opened this week amidst much fanfare.
 Lines have snaked along the storefronts of Diamond Jamboree as guests have eagerly awaited a seat.
 And who can blame them when the dim sum is this delicious?

 A fan following has developed after Chef Mak Kwai Pui and Chef Leung Fai Keung crafted a delicious and affordable dim sum restaurant in Hong Kong.
 After several Michelin awards (the highest award in the restaurant world), they have brought dim sum to Irvine, California.
 Lion dancers celebrated the opening and are known to bring good luck.
 Those living and visiting Irvine are the lucky ones to enjoy this authentic Chinese food.